Z323323/Chinese-remainder-theorem/README.md

 3rd solution&ensp;--- $x \equiv 6  \mod 7$ && $x \equiv 1  \mod 11$ <br>
 4th solution&ensp;--- $x \equiv 6  \mod 7$ && $x \equiv 10  \mod 11$ <br>

-At first this looks strange because we set our mind to always have one single solution for a system of congruences, but remember that when a polynomial has more than one solution it means that our resulting CRT-congruence will have more than one solution too, following the rule of ~ $z^{congruences}$ different solutions. <br>
+At first this looks strange because we set our mind to always have one single solution for a system of congruences, but remember that when a polynomial has more than one solution it means that our resulting CRT-congruence will have more than one solution too, following the rule of the product. <br>
 Now since we know that in this case we will have 4 different solutions, we will apply the CRT 4 times to every 'combination' of 'sub-congruences' solutions.<br>

 1st solution:<br>